-I'd suggest that if you are new to breathing exercises, first try easy breathing to get a feel for moving your spine and ribcage and then move on to this costal breathing.
+The costal breathing exercises on this page start with easy breathing to give you a feel for your spine and ribcage and then move on to costal breathing variations.

 Anatomy aside one of the reasons that I like this breathing exercise is that it helps improve awareness of the ribcage.
-It also helps to mobilize it improving both flexibility and control (or helping to maintain it.)
+It also helps to mobilize it improving flexibility.

 It may also provide enough awareness that diaphragmatic breathing is then easier to learn.